Want My Attention?

 Participants received cards on which to draw and print the parts of their names, using (elements of) any one or more of these visual systems—or even inventions of their own.
 They used heavy, colored markers.

 Everyone’s card sets were then used in activities common for first-day intros and activities: a (first, middle, last, maiden) name chain, mini-speeches about names that clarified pronunciation, etc. Later in the course, these beautifully designed visuals were converted into large, durable name tags or name plates to help with identification and memory.
+As needed, the visual representations were used as examples of relevant speech features in pronunciation of vocabulary items or accent acquisition lessons.

 Here's a free copy of a four-page handout for teachers and learners called "If You Want My Attention, Say My Name Right."